 Endorsements: Vote Clinton for President

-Editor and Publisher Frank Schier, whilst battling lung and brain cancer, took a few moments from his treatment to dictate this endorsement personally.
+Editor and Publisher Frank Schier, while battling lung and brain cancer, took a few moments from his treatment to dictate this endorsement personally.
 Schier, over the telephone from his hospital room, said, “I couldn’t lay here and not say what I felt needed to be said about this, the most important Presidential race of my lifetime.”

 Many people in the past have said I need my head examined because of the endorsements I have made.
 Well, I just had brain surgery at the University of Wisconsin Hospital.
 So there.